RKDSOne/IncomePrediction/EstimatingIncome/index.md

 * This project uses a predictive model to estimate if a person earns more than 50,000 USD per year based on their age, gender, occupation etc.
 * [A web front end](https://rajkorde.shinyapps.io/Shiny/) was created for the model using Shiny Apps.
 On the website, a user can enter their age, gender, occupation etc and the model would predict if their annual income is more than 50,000 USD or not.
 It also provides some descriptive statistics for the user.
 * The model was trained using a 1994 data set from [UCI](https://archive.ics.uci.edu/ml/datasets/Adult).
+* The github repo for the code is available [here](https://github.com/rajkorde/IncomePrediction).

 -----